 The Moti Lal Rustgi Memorial Lectureship Fund was established in 1993 through a generous endowment from the Rustgi family to honor and remember former physics colleague, Professor Moti Lal Rustgi.
 The lecture is given annually by distinguished researchers in a broad area of physics study.

-The Physics and Arts Exhibition opened on May 5, 2006.
+The Physics and Arts Exhibit opened on May 5, 2006.
 It was made possible through the contribution of many of our alumni.
-This Exhibition is a permanent installation in Fronczak Hall.
+This Exhibit is a permanent installation in Fronczak Hall.
 It involves a series of displays, many interactive.
 The displays have added a welcoming atmosphere to the building and have provided the multitude of students who frequent the building with a quick graphical exposure to physics.
 This has been, and will continue to be, an excellent source for University and community outreach.
-The Exhibition involves a unique presentation of physics at interactive, conceptual and artistic, and historical levels.
-Donations to this Exhibit will support the continued evolution, development, and upgrade of the Exhibition.
+The Exhibit involves a unique presentation of physics at interactive, conceptual and artistic, and historical levels.
+Donations to this Exhibit will support the continued evolution, development, and upgrade of the Exhibit.